STUDY JAPANESE ONLINE WITH NATIVES HERE

 Kanto - 1923 AD

-The Great Kanto Earthquake, which occurred in eastern Japan on September 1, 1923, and devastated Tokyo, Yokohama and the surrounding area, caused tsunamis that hit the Shonan coast, the Boso Peninsula, Izu Islands and the east coast of the Izu.
-At Atami, waves were recorded that reached 12 meters.
-Examples of tsunami damage include about 100 people killed along the Yuigahama beach in Kamakura and an estimated 50 people in Enoshima.
-However, tsunamis represented only a small proportion of the final death toll of more than 100,000, most of which were killed in the fire.
+The Great Kanto Earthquake, which occurred in eastern Japan on September 1, 1923, and devastated Tokyo, Yokohama, and surrounding areas, caused tsunamis that struck the coast of Shonan, the Boso Peninsula, Izu Islands, and the eastern coast of the Izu Peninsula.
+In Atami, waves were recorded reaching 12 meters.
+Examples of tsunami damage include about 100 people killed along Yuigahama beach in Kamakura and an estimated 50 people in Enoshima.
+However, tsunamis represented only a small proportion of the final death toll of over 100,000, most of whom died in the fire.

 Showa Sanriku - 1933 AD

-On March 3, 1933, the Sanriku coast in northeastern Honshu caused an 8.1 earthquake, destroying some 5,000 homes and killing 3,068 people, the vast majority as a result of tsunami waves.
-The prefecture of Iwate lost 42% of its population and 98% of its buildings.
-Taro is now protected by a huge tsunami wall, currently 10 meters high and over 2 kilometers long.
+On March 3, 1933, the coast of Sanriku in northeastern Honshu experienced an earthquake of 8.1, destroying about 5,000 homes and killing 3,068 people, the vast majority as a result of tsunami waves.
+Iwate Prefecture lost 42% of its population and 98% of its buildings.
+Taro is now protected by a huge tsunami wall, currently standing 10 meters high and over 2 kilometers long.

 Tonankai - 1944 AD